-The Story of Zamrock, a Now-Again x Vinyl Me, Please x Strawberry Rain release – SOLD OUT.
+The Story of Zamrock, a Now-Again x Vinyl Me, Please x Strawberry Rain release – FIRST EDITION IS SOLD OUT.

 The Story of Zamrock is told through 8 Zambian garage, progressive and funk rock albums, including WITCH’s private-pressed version of their landmark Introduction and an unreleased album by The Fireballs.